marinaaglic/vet-schedule-app/frontend/README.md

 - Appointment Scheduling: Users can schedule appointments for their pets.
 - Appointment Editing: Users can edit the details of their scheduled appointments.
 - Appointment Deletion: Users can delete their scheduled appointments.
-- Profile Viewing: Users can view their profiles.
+- Profile Viewing: Users can view their profile.

 ## Setup